learnable-content/contributor-documentation/Course Helpers & TA's/ChapterMarkers_how-to.md

 ![Chapters](repo-screenshot-images/sample_markers.png)

-# Some rules with chapter marker:
+# Some rules with chapter markers:

 When creating a chapter marker (saving the original file) the naming convention should be similar to the captions; course name, chapter, lesson number and version number.
 An example of this: IntroGitChapter2.5v1
 You want to have a chapter marker at the very start of the video, e.g. 00:00:00.